ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 same interrupt signal will be forced to the same routing model.
 This should be borne in mind when choosing the routing model for an interrupt type.

-For example, in ARM GICv3, when the execution context is Secure-EL1/ Secure-EL0, both the EL3 and the non secure interrupt types map to the FIQ signal.
+For example, in Arm GICv3, when the execution context is Secure-EL1/ Secure-EL0, both the EL3 and the non secure interrupt types map to the FIQ signal.
 So if either one of the interrupt type sets the routing model so that **TEL3=1** when **CSS=0**, the FIQ bit in ``SCR_EL3`` will be programmed to